captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And if I survive this, I just might take to the road and travel a little myself -- do a little wandering.
+And if I survive this, I just might take to the road and travel a little myself—do a little wandering.

 ---